halilibrahimm/cinema-automation/README.md

 # cinema-automation

-cinema automation with c# and SQL
+Cinema automation with c# and SQL